Best Clinic for Pulmonary Embolism Treatment

-The left side of heart then pumps this oxygen-rich blood through an arrangement of blood vessels called arteries.
+The left side of the heart then pumps this oxygen-rich blood through an arrangement of blood vessels called arteries.
 Once the blood has delivered the oxygen to different parts of the body, it enters another network of blood vessels known as veins.
-Veins carry the now oxygen-poor blood back to the heart, which pumps blood to lungs to pick up oxygen again.
-If a blood clot forms in a vein, commonly a deep vein in leg, it can move with the blood flow back to your lungs and lodge there.
+Veins carry the now oxygen-poor blood back to the heart, which pumps blood to the lungs to pick up oxygen again.
+If a blood clot forms in a vein, commonly a deep vein in the leg, it can move with the blood flow back to your lungs and lodge there.
 This blood clot is called a pulmonary embolism.

 The symptoms you feel can depend on the site and size of your blood clot.
 Shortness of breath is the most common symptom.
 Other symptoms include.

 - Anxiety and restlessness;